-A minimum of 70% by weight of all wood raw materials and bamboo used in the Nordic Swan Ecolabelled building must originate from forests managed according to sustainable forest management principles issued by FSC or PEFC and meet the requirements set out by the FSC or PEFC Chain of Custody schemes or be recycled material.
+A minimum of 70% by weight of above mentioned construction elements from wood raw materials and bamboo used in the Nordic Swan Ecolabelled building must originate from forests managed according to sustainable forest management principles issued by FSC or PEFC and meet the requirements set out by the FSC or PEFC Chain of Custody schemes or be recycled material.

-The remaining uncertified proportion of wood raw material must be covered by the FSC/PEFC control schemes regarding FSC controlled wood/PEFC controlled or be recycled material
+The remaining uncertified proportion of wood raw material must be covered by the FSC/PEFC control schemes regarding FSC controlled wood/PEFC controlled or be recycled material holder's valid certificate information in the FSC/PEFC certificate database.